 While digging though some old folders on Adobe Bridge, I stumbled across some unprocessed, 300 second light frames of the Flaming Star Nebula from November 2013!
 When you are desperate to get out and image a new target, this is like hitting gold.

 I was originally looking for my raw files of the Pacman Nebula, which I feel is in desperate need a new process.
-(Those stars look pretty rough) I found a folder labelled “Flaming Star – 5 Min Lights”.
+(Those stars look pretty rough) I found a folder labeled “Flaming Star – 5 Min Lights”.
 I never processed this image!
 The Flaming Star Nebula is a colorful collection of glowing gas and dust lit up by the bright star AE Aurigae.

 The tough part about this process will be the limited exposure time.
 1 hour of data is really not ideal for a quality astrophotography image.
 I find that out the hard way below: